jordanmaguire/seed_helper/README.md

 ## Example: Output

-SeedFormatter provides four methods of showing output:
+SeedHelper provides four methods of showing output:

 - `message` A general purpose message, generally used as a header.
 White by default.
 - `success` Indicates a seed function was successful.
 Green by default.